usb2snes/usb2snes/docs/index.md

 This application allow you to have a look at various memory of your SNES and overwrite value if you want.

 ## InputViewer
-Included with [QUsb2Snes](https://skarsnik.github.io/QUsb2snes/) is a patched [NintendoSpy](https://github.com/jaburns/NintendoSpy) that use some memory value of your device to display the buttons your press.
+Included with the bundle, it's a patched [NintendoSpy](https://github.com/jaburns/NintendoSpy) that use some memory value of your device to display the buttons your press.
-It has some limitation like not showing input during screen transition and such.
+It has some limitations like not showing input during screen transition and such.